butterw/bShaders/A-pack/A-pack.md

 - Mpc-hc/be saves its configuration in Windows Registry by default, but an .ini file in the player folder can override this: For this you must put the player files in a folder where your windows user account has write access without admin elevation.
 So typically not in a protected Windows folders such as C:\Program Files.
 - Mpv: inside the player folder create a subfolder named portable_config where you should put your mpv.conf and input.conf configuration files.
 These files don't exist by default, so you may need to create them.

-[B]How to check whether the shaders are working ?[/B]
+**How to check whether the shaders are working ?**
 - Try the bw (black&white) shader on a color video.
 - For adjustment shaders it may not be so obvious, as only small tweaks are typically required.
 First pause the video, then try toggling shaders On/Off to see the difference.
 - in mpv, the output screen is blue if there is a compilation error (likely caused by a syntax error) with an active shader.
-- in mpc-hc, you can use `Menu > Shaders > Debug Shaders... > then select the desired shader` too see if the shader compiled (if not a compilation error will be reported).
+- in mpc-hc, you can use `Menu > Shaders > Debug Shaders... > then select the desired shader` to see if the shader compiled (if not a compilation error will be reported).
 Shaders which failed to compile aren't loaded.

-[B]mpc-hc shader presets [/B]
+**Mpc-hc shader presets**
 To get the Shaders menu featured in the A-pack screenshot, copy the following [Shaders\Presets] text block to your mpc .ini configuration file:
 [Shaders\Presets]
 0=A-Pack